futurice/ios-good-practices/README.md

 ### Models

 Keep your models immutable, and use them to translate the remote API's semantics and types to your app.
-Github's [Mantle](https://github.com/Mantle/Mantle) is a good choice.
+For Objective-C projects, Github's [Mantle](https://github.com/Mantle/Mantle) is a good choice.
+In Swift, much of this can be achieved simply by favoring structs over classes.

 ### Views